 As part of our work, we have performed procedures to obtain an understanding of the Company's processes for preparing the financial statements in compliance with the ESEF Regulation.
 We examine whether the financial statements are presented in XHTML-format.
 We evaluate the completeness and accuracy of the iXBRL tagging of the consolidated financial statements and assess management's use of judgement.
-Our procedures include reconciliation of the iXBRL tagged data with the audited financial statements in human-readable format.
+Our procedures include reconciliation of the iXBRL tagged data with the audited financial statements in humanreadable format.
 We believe that the evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.

-Oslo, 3 April 2024 Deloitte AS
+Oslo, 3 April 2025 Deloitte AS

-Gry Kjersti Berget
+Gry kjersti Berget

-State Authorised Public Accountant
+Gry Kjersti Berget State Authorised Public Accountant

-Alternative performance measures (APM)
+ALTERNATIVE PERFORMANCE MEASURES (APM)